Destinations, Rhode Island, Travel, USA

 Interior of the Providence Athenaeum

 Last weekend Michael and I celebrated Christmas early by flying north for three days to Providence, Rhode Island.
-We selected Providence because the airfare was in our price range, the flight times worked with our schedule, hotel prices were reasonable, and we’d hoped to see snow (despite my family’s insistence that you always fly south in the winter).
+It felt like fate—the airfare was in our price range, the flight times worked with our schedule, hotel prices were reasonable, and there was a little snow in the forecast (despite my family’s insistence that you always fly south in the winter).

 WHERE TO STAY IN PROVIDENCE